 PROGRAM DESIGN Goals/Objectives Does the program have clearly stated goals and objectives?
 PEI-Specific • Is the focus of the program primarily on prevention and early intervention (PEI)?
 Focus on Addressing API Community- Defined Needs How well does the program clearly identify and address needs in the API community (as voiced by community members, leaders, and stakeholders)?
 Did the program have input from the community in the design and evaluation of the program?
-Does the program have relevance in supporting the overall wellness in the community?
-Addressing Culture/ Population-Specific Issues Is the program designed for a specific target population such as gender, ethnic group, cultural group, and age group?
-How well does the program integrate key cultural elements into its design (e.g.: oral history, spiritual healers, other cultural components or practices)?
+Addressing Does the program have relevance in supporting the overall wellness in the community?Is the program designed for a specific target population such as gender, ethnic group, cultural Culture/ Population-Specific group, and age group?How well does the program integrate key cultural elements into its design (e.g.: oral history, Issues spiritual healers, other cultural components or practices)?
 How well does the program demonstrate sensitivity to cultural/linguistic/historical issues (e.g.: immigration, level of acculturation, spirituality, historical trauma, cultural identity, etc.)?
 Community Outreach & Engagement How well does the program outreach to the community in a culturally appropriate manner (e.g.: staff who are sensitive to working with the community, use of bilingual materials, use of ethnic/mainstream media and social media, etc.)?
 How well does the program promote wellness through outreach, education, consultation, and training?
-How well does the program use consumers, family members, and community members in their outreach efforts?
+How well does the program use consumers, family members, and community members in their • How wen does the program use consumers, failing members, and community members in their outreach efforts?